sulaimonao/self_hosted_search_engine/README.md

 The default behaviour stays fully local: no external APIs are contacted unless Ollama is enabled.
 Set `SMART_USE_LLM=true` in `.env` if you want the toggle pre-enabled for every user.

+## Chat + Page Context + Tools

+- `/api/chat` accepts `{ model, messages[], stream }` payloads and streams
+  NDJSON deltas.
+The frontend automatically retries without streaming when the browser runtime cannot consume a stream, and surfaces the model + trace ID from the response.
+- A **Use page context** toggle now lives next to the model picker.
+When enabled, the UI captures the active tab’s URL + selection, calls `/api/chat/<thread_id>/context?include=selection,history,metadata`, prepends the resolved context as a system message, and shows an indicator pill with the current host and word count.
+- Assistant replies can include `autopilot.tools` directives.
+The chat panel renders each entry as a chip that POSTs to `/api/tools/*`, reporting success or errors inline so you can drive the built-in browser helpers without leaving the conversation.
+- The diagnostics job adds a “Chat OK” probe (`POST /api/chat` with `stream:false`), recording the status, model, and preview text in the generated summary.

 ## Shadow mode & embedding queue